grincc/agenda/notes/2022-12-06-community-meeting-notes.md

 >__future3ooo__ :What about if someone wants to leave the CC?

-a new CC member can be added like @mo5itoo was added same process
+a new CC member can be added like @mo5itoo was added same process.

 __anynomous__ : I agree with @dtavarez, in case someone wants to leave we can ask the community if they are ok with voting in a groundkeeper.
 One worry I still have about our improvements is who calculates and drafts transactions, it is quite time consuming, signing is manageable, but firs tracking, calculating and drafting transaction is quite a bit of work.